industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 ![s7_connector_config](graphics/S7_Connector_Configuration.PNG)

+>Hint!
 Please use the same variable names as shown in the screenshot, otherwise the flow creator script must be adjusted.

 Edit the settings: